 WHAT DO WOLF SPIDERS LOOK LIKE?

 Wolf spiders are among the hairiest of spider species, which gives them a very creepy appearance to anyone who has even the slightest fear of spiders.
 They are fairly large and can grow up to 35 mm in length.
 They are black, gray, and brown in color with unique patterns on their bodies.
 They share many visual similarities with tarantulas, causing many people to mistake a wolf spider in their home as a tarantula.
 Wolf spiders have shorter legs than spiders that build webs.
 Female wolf spiders carry their young on their backs before they are large enough to move out on their own, so you may one day spot a spider with baby spiders on her back.
-Eliminate this spider from your home as soon as possible or you will soon have a whole family of spiders taking up residence in your house.
+Eliminate this spider from your home as soon as possible or you will soon have a whole family of spiders in your house.

 WHERE DO WOLF SPIDERS LIVE AND HIDE?